prashantrana7721/ai-interview/Readme.md

 Traditional Interviews Are Resource-Intensive , Subjective And Inconsistent .
 Recruiters Often Face Challenges In Evaluating Large Volumes Of Candidate Responses With Fairness And Accuracy .

-**AInterview** Addresses This Gap By Offering A Scalable , AI-Driven Evaluation System That :
+**AI-Interview** Addresses This Gap By Offering A Scalable , AI-Driven Evaluation System That :
 - Scores Candidate Answers Based On Semantic Similarity To Ideal Responses .
 - Provides Insights Into Sentiment And Emotions .
 - Delivers Structured , Automated Feedback In Real Time .